-19.5 Swamping and Collisions

-- Should a boat(s) swamp, the crew must remain with their boat, check for their teammates, await rescue and take a head count, then repeat same every 30 seconds until all are recovered and accounted for: - i Confirm that PFDs are properly fastened and stay all together with the boat, - ii Do not attempt to swim to shore, - iii Minimize body heat loss by holding still and huddling close together, - iv Reassure panicking crew, - v Arrest severe bleeding, support injured crew, - vi Provide weak swimmers with additional buoyancy. e.g. handful of paddles. - (b) Other boats must stay clear of the area and allow motorized rescue and recovery craft room to maneuver; crews must not take any actions which could result in their also capsizing and complicating the accident situation. - (c) Should a collision occur between a boat and any fixed, floating or hard object, crews must quickly determine whether any participant has sustained a serious injury and alert Referee by signaling with their paddles held vertically, high up in the air.
+- 19.5 Capsizing and Collisions - (a) Should a boat(s) capsize, the crew must remain with their boat, check for their buddies, await rescue and take a head count, then repeat same every 30 seconds until all are recovered and accounted for: - i Confirm that PFD's are properly fastened and stay all together with the boat, - ii Do not attempt to swim to shore, - iii Minimize body heat loss by holding still and huddling close together, - iv Reassure panicking crew, - v Arrest severe bleeding, support injured crew, - vi Provide weak swimmers with additional buoyancy. e.g. handful of paddles. - (b) Other boats must stay clear of the area and allow motorized rescue and recovery craft room to maneuver; crews must not take any actions which could result in their also capsizing and complicating the accident situation. - (c) Should a collision occur between a boat and any fixed, floating or hard object, crews must quickly determine whether any participant has sustained a serious injury and alert Referee by signaling with their paddles held vertically, high up in the air.